pridiuksson/500cvs/project_backlog.md

 *   **My Task:** Execute the final script to push the application live and upload the data.
 *   **[Execution] Commands to run in Terminal:**
     ```bash
-    # The human operator will have placed the PDFs in ./cv_files/
+    # The human operator will have placed the PDFs in a directory named `cv_files` at the root of the project.
     # I will set the PROJECT_ID from my memory of Epic 1.
     export PROJECT_ID=<PROJECT_ID_FROM_EPIC_1>
     chmod +x 02-deploy-and-upload.sh